 - fluctuations and excursions of LÚvy processes.

 I earned a B.A. in mathematics and physics from Oberlin College in May of 2008, with highest honors in mathematics.
-I completed a Ph.D. in mathematics at the UC Berkeley in December of 2013, supervised by Jim Pitman.
-My dissertation studied a path transformation and fluctuations of random walks and Brownian motion.
+I completed a Ph.D. in mathematics at UC Berkeley in December of 2013, supervised by Jim Pitman.
 From 2014-2016 I worked with Matthias Winkel at Oxford, studing stochastic processes on the space of continuum trees.
+(CV)

 University of Washington